 The simple answer is: when you have enough time to shop around.

-Conversely if you buy 100,000 impressions and say you will purchase again if the campaign performs well, there is no limit to the amount of clicks you can get.
+Conversely, if you buy 100,000 impressions and say you will purchase again if the campaign performs well, there is no limit to the number of clicks you can get.
 Never underestimate the power of a website or ad network trying to impress you to keep your business!

-It will take some testing to find the best place to advertise, buy you can likely get far more than you ever would if you were just paying for clicks, especially if you make it known that you are willing to reallocate you budget to another site for bad performance.
+It will take some testing to find the best place to advertise, but you can likely get far more than you ever would if you were just paying for clicks, especially if you make it known that you are willing to reallocate your budget to another site for bad performance.

 How do I manage a CPM deal?